Hands up, everyone that is happy to see the back of 2020? Yup, us too!

 By now, it has become something of a clichéd rallying cry, but the assertion that “drawing isn’t dead” remains as true as ever.
-Computer renderings have their place — despite an awful lot of bad press in recent times — but for the fluid articulation of ideas and the communication of concepts to clients, nothing beats a good, old-fashioned sketch.
+Computer renderings have their place — despite an awful lot of bad press in recent times — but for the fluid articulation of ideas and the communication of concepts to clients, nothing beats a good, old-fashioned drawing.
 Sharpen those pencils and make sure everyone in your studio has one, from director to intern.

 Left: Zaha Hadid Architects’ original proposal for the Tokyo National Stadium courtesy of Methanoia; right: Kengo Kuma’s replacement courtesy of the Japan Sport Council

-4. Be a social catalyst.
+7. Be a social catalyst.

-5. Read more.
+8. Read more.

-7. Speak up for what you stand for.
+9. Speak up for what you stand for.

-The best architects let their designs do the talking and will undoubtedly continue to do so throughout 2019.
-However, there is also great value to be found in conversation, whether that is via a live stream on Facebook, a seminar at your nearest university or even a TED Talk by the likes of Thomas Heatherwick, Bjarke Ingels or Architizer’s own Marc Kushner.
+The best architects tend to let their designs do the talking, and will undoubtedly continue to do so throughout 2021.
+However, there is also great value to be found in conversation, whether that is via a live stream on Facebook, a virtual seminar hosted by your local university, or even a TED Talk by the likes of Thomas Heatherwick, Bjarke Ingels or Architizer’s own Marc Kushner.

 Top image via The Huffington Post